 - 1) With the machine's power switch in the off (o) position, plug the power cord into a wall outlet and then the machine. - 2) Plug the usb cord into a computer. - 3) Plug the usb cord into the machine and flip the power switch to the on (-) position.
-Wait for the machine to boot up fully. - 4) Once the E-stop button is blinking red, open a new window in a supported browser (Google Chrome, Firefox, Safari) and type 192.168.7.2 (192.168.6.2 if using a Mac) into the address bar and press enter. - 5) When the user interface shows up, confirm that it says "Connected" in the bottom left corner.
+Wait for the machine to boot up fully. - 4) Once the E-stop button is blinking red, open a new window in a supported browser (Google Chrome, Firefox, Safari) and type 192.168.7.2 into the address bar and press enter. - 5) When the user interface shows up, confirm that it says "Connected" in the bottom left corner.